 Miners’ Weekend School (1984) is a six-part documentary produced by Amber Films’ Current Affairs Unit during the 1984–85 Miners’ Strike.

-Our current Vertical Screen Commission is If One Of Those Dots Stopped Moving Forever by Uma Breakdown.
-Catch the 3 min film through the window of The Burr of Berwick on 22 Bridge Street.
+Our next Vertical Screen Commission is What would it take to convince you that something was real? by Andrew Wilson.
+Catch the short film through the window of The Burr of Berwick on 22 Bridge Street 24hrs a day.

 Watch a selection of our 20th Edition programme online with BFMAF 2025: Festival Replay from October 17 – 26